beyaz-frambuaz/university-timetable/README.md

   * View available professors/auditoriums for a specific period
   * Substitute professor/auditorium in a schedule item
   * Reschedule course: single occurrence or permanently

-## Project transformations
-As this is an educational project it started off small and underwent a series of metamorphoses:
-* Decomposition and domain model UML
-* Simple Maven project implementing the designed model (no DB, consol output)
-* Added Spring Boot and DAO layer (Spring JDBC)
-* Moved business logic to a proper service layer
-* Added UI with Spring MVC, Thymeleaf and Bootstrap
-* Upgraded DAO layer from JDBC to Hibernate
-* Further transformation of DAO to Spring Data JPA
-* Validation in controllers and service facade
-* REST endpoints added
-* Swagger documentation